Linkedin

 Pro: Potential for low rates

-If you have good credit, a HELOC could offer a lower rate than other loan options.
-It's wise to compare variable-rate HELOCs to see what different lenders charge.
+Many HELOCs have variable interest rates.
 With a variable-rate HELOC, the rate could go up or down over time.
 That means that not only could you pay more in interest, but your payment could also increase.

-HELOCs are guaranteed by your home, so if something unforeseen happens and you can't make your payments, you could lose your home.
-A foreclosure is likely to hurt your credit, too.
+HELOCs are guaranteed by your home.
+If something happens and you can't make your payments, the lender could foreclose on your home and sell it to recover its losses.
+A foreclosure is likely to severely hurt your credit, too.

-In a perfect world, your home value only goes up, but that doesn't always happen.
+This could be fine if your property has maintained its value, but that isn't always the case.
 If there were a major economic downturn, like the 2008 financial crisis, your home value could drop.

 Alternatives to consider if you’re unsure about a HELOC